raspy135/Qun-mk2/README.md

 The sequencer is an 8-step based sequencer, and supports up to 32/64 steps per pattern.
 You can store 8 patterns for each preset bucket.
 And it has 8 buckets of tone preset + sequencer patterns.
 So you can quickly switch between 8 presets and 64 (8 x 8 pattern) patterns.

-It has a 3 track looper with 5 scenes, so you can swap 3 track x 5 scenes while playing.
+It has a 3 track looper with 5 scenes, so you can swap 3 tracks x 5 scenes while playing.

 More: